ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Port** should not conflict with other services.
 Prometheus conventionally uses `9090`, but many Ergo applications use that for other purposes.
 Choose a port that doesn't collide with your application's HTTP servers, Observer UI (default `9911`), or other metrics exporters.

-**TopN** sets how many top processes are tracked for each per-process metric group -- mailbox depth, utilization, and latency (default: 50).
+**TopN** sets how many top entries are tracked for each metric group -- mailbox depth, utilization, latency for processes, and subscribers, published, local sent, remote sent for events (default: 50).
 Higher values provide more visibility but increase Prometheus cardinality.
 Set to 0 is not supported; the minimum effective value is 1.

 **CollectInterval** controls how frequently the actor queries node statistics.
 Shorter intervals provide more granular time-series data but increase CPU usage for collection.
 Longer intervals reduce overhead but miss short-lived spikes.
 For most applications, 10-15 seconds balances responsiveness with resource usage.
 Prometheus typically scrapes every 15-60 seconds, so collecting more frequently than your scrape interval wastes resources.